 An emergency fund is designed to act as a financial safety net to help protect you from financial failure in the event of an unexpected financial event .

 Now, some of you may be thinking that insurance is for covering emergencies.
 Well, you are correct.
 So, guess what!
-An emergency fund is a type of insurance to protect you against a financial crisis and will cover things that are not cover by other types of insurance.
+An emergency fund is a type of insurance to protect you against a financial crisis and will cover things that are not covered by other types of insurance.

 What is an Emergency Fund Plan?